SeemaMistry/Prepr-Frontend-Developer-Challenge-1-Web-Page-Creation/README.md

 # Prepr-Frontend-Developer-Challenge-1-Web-Page-Creation
-A recreation of https://preprlabs.org/ page(after login) made with React and Boostrap.
+A recreation of https://preprlabs.org/ page(after login) made with React and Bootstrap.

 ## Tech Stack and Tools
 - React